Carran, Allan Keith (Keith) Interview

 We actually did quite well because New Zealanders generally in the UK are renowned for their industry and hard work.
 And we did quite well on the receivership in comparison with the English accountants who we were relieving, because of our work ethic.

 Another job I had there which was interesting was audit work at a casino.
-And because we were unknown temporary staff our job was to go to the casino at night and feed in, or lose on the tables, gambling chips.
-And these gambling chips were identified in some way which I didn’t really have much knowledge of, but the idea was that we fed the chips in and the regular audit staff looked to see at the other end whether they were coming out [of] the system or not.
+And because we were unknown temporary staff our job was to go to the casino at night and feed in or lose on the tables, gambling chips.
+These gambling chips were identified in some way which I didn’t really have much knowledge of, but the idea was that we fed the chips in and the regular audit staff looked to see at the other end whether they were coming out [of] the system or not.
 So that was quite an interesting job.

 We freedom camped right throughout Europe, and I can remember waking up on the beach in the middle of the night in Spain with the Guardia Civil prowling around the van wanting to know who we were, what we were doing, and whether we had any illegal arms, etcetera.
-So we had a good time travelling around Europe, freedom camping, along with a lot of other New Zealanders we met along the way.
+So we had a good time travelling around Europe, freedom camping along with a lot of other New Zealanders we met along the way.

 So anyhow, we went back to England; and [of] course England … the weather in London was atrocious!
-So when we eventually decided to leave England and go back to New Zealand, weather was very much on our mind, and this was really how we ended up in Hawke’s Bay, because when we came back we were looking for somewhere where it was nice and sunny and warm.
-And so we decided it was either Nelson or Hawke’s Bay or Tauranga, and at that time Hawke’s Bay was quite prosperous; still is quite prosperous, but it was very prosperous at that particular time; this was in perhaps 1965 or thereabouts.
+So when we eventually decided to leave England and go back to New Zealand, weather was very much on our mind, and this was really how we ended up in Hawke’s Bay, because when we came back we were looking for somewhere [chuckle] where it was nice and sunny and warm.
+And so we decided it was either Nelson or Hawke’s Bay or Tauranga, and at that time Hawke’s Bay was quite prosperous – still is quite prosperous, but it was very prosperous at that particular time – this was in perhaps 1965 or thereabouts.
 So we selected Hawke’s Bay because of the weather and its apparent prosperity and future prospects for being in business.
+[Background interference]

-I got a job here with a firm called Bayliss, Howard & Woodham; that was in 1961.
-That firm morphed through various names – [?] & Stewart, Coopers & Lybrand, and eventually PricewaterhouseCoopers, which is now known as PWC.
-Initially I was an accountant and small business advisor, but over the years I developed my career more into financial advisory work, financial planning; and more towards the end of my career, as an investment advisor.
+I got a job here with a firm called Bayliss, Howell & Woodham; that was in 1961.
+That firm morphed through various names – Barr, Burgess & Stewart, Coopers & Lybrand – and eventually became PricewaterhouseCoopers, which is now known as PwC.
+Initially I was an accountant and small business advisor, but over the years I developed my career more into financial advisory work; financial planning, and more towards the end of my career, as an investment advisor.

 As a result of that experience we decided that we would set up our own computer structure, and so that became my responsibility in the firm.
 At that time we had little knowledge of the computing power that was to develop, and probably today’s mobile phone has got more computing power than most of the computers we had any exposure to at that time.
 However, we embarked on introducing computers to the firm, and initially this was on what’s known as mainframe computers.
-These were fairly large and clumsy machines; but we had them located in three locations throughout New Zealand, and the various offices – Coopers & Lybrand it was at the time – packaged the information and sent it off to these computer centres where it was processed and sent back.
+These were fairly large and clumsy machines, but we had them located in three locations throughout New Zealand, and the various offices – Coopers & Lybrand it was at the time – packaged the information and sent it off to these computer centres where it was processed and sent back.
 So I spent quite a lot of my life at that time getting these computers set up, organising the training of staff, and generally encouraging our partners and staff throughout the country to embroil themselves in the world’s computers, and learning how to use them to advantage.

 Keith, you spent some time with process growers, grape growers; you did a lot of work with those organisations, didn’t you?

-One of the highlights of that trip I remember, was the trip along the Andes.
-[Of] course the height there made it very difficult to breathe, and there was quite a lot of political problems in those South American countries.
+One of the highlights of that trip, I remember, was the trip along the Andes.
+[Of] course the height there made it very difficult to breathe, and there was [were] quite a lot of political problems in those South American countries.
 We got to a place in the Andes called Ayacucho, and it was attacked by rebels while we were there.
-And we were stuck in this town for a few days while war sort of raged around us, which was a little bit concerning.
+We were stuck in this town for a few days while war sort of raged around us, which was a little bit concerning.
 We only got out of there eventually by getting a flight on an army aircraft.
-I remember it particularly, because it was so difficult to breathe; we were in a hotel and we were on about the third floor, and it was actually quite an exercise to climb up the stairs because of the shortage of oxygen.
+I remember it particularly because it was so difficult to breathe; we were in a hotel and we were on about the third floor, and it was actually quite an exercise to climb up the stairs because of the shortage of oxygen.

 On another adventure we had we went on a bike trip to China as a family.
 We went into the south of China, and spent about … nearly a month, biking.
 There weren’t many tourists that time we were there, and tourists on bikes was [were] fairly unknown.
 The bikes we had there were from Taiwan, and they were quite revolutionary in China at the time because they had gears.
-The Chinese had millions of bikes, and they were all old … I think they were English Raleigh bikes … and they were very heavy-framed, which they needed to be for the work they put them to.
+The Chinese had millions of bikes, and they were all old – I think they were English Raleigh bikes, and they were very heavy-framed which they needed to be for the work they put them to.
 But they didn’t have any gears, and of course very thick tyres.
 Our bikes had gears, and had narrow tyres.
-Those narrow tyres were a little bit of a disaster because the tyres used to fall into the ruts made by the carts that the Chinese used; and once you got both wheels in the rut you couldn’t balance, and the next thing you’d crash over.
+Those narrow tyres were a little bit of a disaster because the tyres used to fall into the ruts made by their carts that the Chinese used; and once you got both wheels in the rut you couldn’t balance, and the next thing you’d crash over.

 Yes, we had quite a lot of adventures on those trips.
-I remember that I used to have a pack which had an empty frame; was meant to fill it up with fuel for your cooking burner.
-It had a little tap.
-But we found a use for that by filling it up with various forms of alcohol, and it became quite a tradition of our tramps that at the highest point of the tramp we would drain out the inside of my frame of the alcohol, and sit at the highest point of the tramp and share it around the parents and the children.
+I remember that I used to have a pack which had an empty frame – [I] was meant to fill it up with fuel for your cooking burner.
+It had a little tap; we found a use for that by filling it up with various forms of alcohol, and it became quite a tradition of our tramps that [at] the highest point of the tramp we would drain out the inside of my frame of the alcohol, and sit at the highest point of the tramp and share it around the parents and the children.
 [Of] course it would only be a cupful or so, but that was quite a highlight of our trip.
 And another tradition we had was that we always had a fruitcake at the end of each trip.
 The children of course would be exhausted, and dragging their feet by this stage, but the thing that kept them going was they knew that when we got back to the car there’d be a huge big fruit cake waiting for them to devour.

-One other incident that comes to mind was on Rua’s Track when we were in the middle of the Ureweras.
+One other incident that comes to mind was on Ruas Track when we were in the middle of the Ureweras.
 We came across some deerstalkers who were professionals; they were hunting deer professionally.
-They asked us if we’d like some venison for our dinner that night and we said that we did, so they promptly gave us a leg of venison.
-And we built a fire and tried to cook this leg; well of course it was near impossible – it would’ve taken about, you know, six or eight or ten hours to cook it properly.
-And we’d got stones to build a fire out of the river, but these were the wrong type of stones and when they heated up they kept exploding, and showered everybody with rocks.
+They asked us if we’d like some venison for our dinner that night and we said we did, so they promptly gave us a leg of venison.
+And [chuckle] we built a fire and tried to cook this leg; well of course it was near impossible – it would’ve taken about, you know, six or eight or ten hours to cook it properly.
+And we’d got stones to build a fire out of the river, but these were the wrong type of stones and when they heated up they kept exploding and showered everybody with rocks.

-Yes … remember that.
+Yes – remember that!

 And we sat round for some hours trying to cook this leg of venison from raw, without much success and ended up eating some instant mince.